 * - For the license one System Package is defined as a collection of all checklists, servers, switches, applications to be a part of an accreditation/ATO package.
 You could think of it as one system package = one ATO package.
 Licenses cover active System Packages.
 You can mark a System Package as read-only and that does not count against your license.

 This software follows a microservices design, with RESTful APIs using .NET Core 3.1 and message services using Synadia NATS and .NET Core 3.1 as well.
 Other components include MongoDB, Elasticsearch, Logstash, Kibana, Prometheus, Grafana, and Keycloak 12.

 Currently the installation runs under a Docker or other OCI-Compliance container engine as well as under a Kubernetes configuration.
 We are continually improving our installation options to include a VMWare RAW image using Windows desktop, Windows Server, Ubuntu or Red Hat Linux operating system.

-Currently the OpenRMF OSS 1.x is Navy DADMS approved.
-We are working with a sponsor for the OpenRMF Professional version to go through the same Navy DADMS approval.
+Currently the OpenRMFTM OSS 1.x is Navy DADMS approved.
+We are working with a sponsor for the OpenRMFTM Professional version to go through the same Navy DADMS approval.
 We are also working to get resellers associated with other DoD agengies and Federal agencies to add this to their approved software listing.